cmazakas/liburing/liburing-rs/docs/io_uring_register_sync_msg.md

-Send a synchronous message to another ring.
+Send a synchronous message to another ring

 # DESCRIPTION